 You'll have to electronically file or mail your taxes so that they are postmarked on the due date, or have your tax preparer do so.
-If you file for an extension in 2022, you will have until October 17.

-When will you receive your tax refund?
+When will I receive my tax refund?

 According to IRS records, most returns are refunded in less than 21 days, but if you mail in a paper return, it can take up to six weeks.